 In general the hydraulic oil originally intended for the carrier can be used with this product.
-See "Requirements for hydraulic oil" on page 50.

 Operating temperature

 The operating temperature is -20 °C (-4 °F) to 80 °C (176 °F).
 If the temperature is lower than -20 °C (-4 °F), the hammer and tool have to be preheated before any operations can begin, in order to avoid breaking the accumulator's membrane and the tool.
 During operation they will remain warm.